Position

 - Dig a hole twice the width of the root ball.

-- Position the plant at the same depth as it was in the pot.
+- Position the plant at the same depth as in the pot.

 - Backfill with fertile soil, firm gently, and water well.